BenjaminBLi/integ120/learning as long-term development.md

 Learning as long-term development is a process where we employ [[learning strategies]] in order to be aware of our own self to [[learning literally changes your brain]].
 Using the [[Bullet Journaling]] method for note taking and daily use can help an individual manage their life and be better prepared for learning.

+Similarly, our own personal [[Learning mindsets]] can influence how we think, learn, and practice.